MISP/misp-book/appendices/README.md

 # Appendix F: LDAP Authentication

-MISP currently support LDAP authentication thought Apache mod_authnz_ldap module.
+MISP currently supports LDAP authentication thought Apache mod_authnz_ldap module.
 This manual will show how to configure LDAP authentication on Centos 7.

 #### How it works

-The real authentication will happens in Apache and then Apache will send the `REMOTE_USER` HTTP header to MISP application.
+The real authentication will happen in Apache and then Apache will send the `REMOTE_USER` HTTP header to MISP application.

 #### Installation and configuration